busuncle/renne/README.md

 =====

 * I have no time on writing this in detail!
-* W,S,A,D stand for up,down,left,right respectively.
+* W,S,A,D represent up,down,left,right respectively.
-* J is attack, L is run.
+* J is attack, K is skill, L is run.
 * U is useless, don't press it!
 * Esc is the exit button.